 Childhood malnutrition is devastating in India and it severely affects the population’s health.
 Over 50% of the children under the age of 5 suffer from stunted growth (61 million children currently affected as per one estimate).

 The prevalence of childhood anemia is also alarmingly high and adolescent girls often face the harshest consequences.
 Chronic malnutrition is particularly challenging for females due to their higher dietary needs and lower access to food at three critical life stages (pregnancy, birth to two years, and adolescence).

 There are many barriers to proper nutrition for young women and children in India including economic difficulties, preferential feeding practices, little knowledge of dietary demands, lack of access to a variety of food stuffs, and continual infections.

 The state of Uttarakhand, where Himalayan Naari operates, has higher rates of malnutrition than that of India as a whole.

-During this project the members of Healthy HIC will develop data collection and analysis skills.
-Together they will learn about nutrition and its importance in lifelong development, help conduct the nutritional assessments, and then develop and implement education programs at HIC for their fellow students.
-Through their participation in this program, these students will be exposed to careers in health, nutrition, biology, medicine and research.
+During this project the members of Healthy HIC develop data collection and analysis skills.
+Together they learn about nutrition and its importance in lifelong development, help conduct the nutritional assessments, and then develop and implement education programs at HIC for their fellow students.
+Through their participation in this program, these students are exposed to careers in health, nutrition, biology, medicine and research.